BatchClayderman/II-FPPCT/README.md

-# II-FPPCT
+# CA-NI-FPPCT

-An advanced implementation of FEPPCT Encryption named II-FPPCT
+This is a novel encryption scheme named CA-NI-FPPCT, which outperforms the FEPPCT encryption scheme.